 Thought you’d never use math again?
 You will become the live-in math tutor.
 Better brush up on those skills now!
 Everyone does homework at the same time so I can just move around the table and help those who need it, and make sure the others stay on task!
 Reading out loud to kids helps teach them new words and explore different things that wouldn’t normally come up in conversation around the house.

 SAHMs have the potential to blow all the money.
 We could shop all day long if we wanted! (if you really want to shop with your kids all day).
-As the Accountant or Chief Financial Officer of the household, you are responsible to ensure a budget is made and stuck to.
+As the Accountant or Chief Financial Officer of the household, you are responsible to ensure a budget is made and followed.
 It is so easy to overspend “for the good of the family”.
-Designer clothes, shopping solely at Whole Foods, etc. But there is a less-expensive alternative that can be achieved with a budget and communication with the maker of the money.
+Designer clothes, shopping solely at Whole Foods, etc. There is a less-expensive alternative that can be achieved by making a budget and communicating with the maker of the money.
 Think of it this way: the more money you save, the more money you have!
 (Astounding concept, I know, but you’d be surprised how many people don’t understand this)

 Looking over this list, you can see why SAHMs have such a great monetary value.
 Even if it doesn’t seem rewarding day in and day out.
 SAHMs have many options each day: they can dress for success, plan productively, and strive to meet personal and family goals.
 Or, you can roll out of bed, turn the tv on, and try to survive until the kids go to bed again.
 It’s your career, it’s your choice!

 Do you view being a SAHM as your career choice?